scipy-conference/scipy_proceedings/papers/cory_quammen/cory_quammen.rst

    # Express point as tuple
    sphere.SetCenter((0, 1, 0))

-Methods that return pointers to arrays with a fixed number of elements are also supported.
-Such methods require a hint to the wrapping infrastructure indicating how many elements are in the tuple that is returned.
+Member functions that return pointers to arrays with a fixed number of elements are also supported.
+Such functions require a hint to the wrapping infrastructure indicating how many elements are in the tuple that is returned.

 .. code-block:: python